Death and Immortality

 The unavoidability of death and the hope for immortality have been central concerns of many religious traditions around the world.
 Is it rational to fear death?
 Can we survive bodily death?
 Do faith and religious practice matter for grief and death?
 Is immortality desirable?
 Philosophers of religion have addressed these questions for centuries.

 Philosophical issues concerning death and immortality have attracted much attention in recent years particularly in light of medical, scientific and technological progress.
 Advancements in medicine have prolonged human longevity significantly and developments in genetics and information science have prompted us to explore new forms of immortality.
 It seems timely to re-examine the fundamental philosophical and theological questions with fresh eyes.

-The conference organisers welcome papers taking a philosophical approach to all aspects of death and immortality, including secular and diverse religious perspectives.
-We also encourage submissions from scholars working in neighbouring philosophical fields, such as ethics, metaphysics and the philosophy of mind, and papers that seek to make connections between the philosophy of religion and disciplines that address kindred questions, such as anthropology, psychology, literature, cognitive science and medicine.
+This conference will include papers taking a philosophical approach to all aspects of death and immortality, including secular and diverse religious perspectives.
+It will include papers by scholars working in philosophical fields such as philosophy of religion, ethics, metaphysics and the philosophy of mind, and other disciplines with philosophical import such as anthropology, psychology, literature, cognitive science and medicine.